 Poor Quinn and Greedy don’t seem to have stockpiled much of any use, unless you count the world’s entire supply of Frizz-Ease which Creedy seems to have got his hands on, if those bouncy End Times curls are anything to go by.
 And their fellow survivors seem skilled (the world probably won’t need 40-something movie reviewers come the apocalypse, so it’s a good thing I can also make my own bread and would win a pub quiz about 90s guitar bands).

-The survival of humanity as empathy and fellow feeling, in the face of humanity as a group facing its end, is key to many (most?) apocalyptic stories, as if we want to test ourselves now to find out if we are truly human.
-How personal relationships are sacrificed in the face of constant danger and death, when we often consider those relationships to be key to what we are fighting for, is our central paradox.
+The survival of our sense of humanity (empathy and fellow feeling), in the face of humanity as a group facing its end, is key to many (most?) apocalyptic stories.
+It’s as if we want to test ourselves now to find out if we are truly human.

 In Reign of Fire the two men understand that survival is also about hope, and are dedicated not just to ensuring the children’s safety but also to giving them an approximation of a childhood, one which accepts the new while harking back to the old.
 Their version of the Empire Strikes Back “I am your father!” scene, acted out in the castle just before the children’s bedtime, is great fun and features the most bouncily over-acting kids I’ve ever seen.